Icon (roller coaster)

-Icon (sometimes stylized as ICON) is a launched roller coaster at Pleasure Beach Resort (better known as Blackpool Pleasure Beach) in Blackpool, England.
+Icon (sometimes stylised as ICON) is a launched roller coaster at Pleasure Beach Resort (better known as Blackpool Pleasure Beach) in Blackpool, England.
 Manufactured by Mack Rides, the ride opened on 25 May 2018, and had a total cost of £16.25 million.
 The ride was marketed as the first multi-launch roller coaster in the United Kingdom, and the first new roller coaster at the park in 24 years.
 It uses a series of magnetic linear synchronous motors (LSMs) to propel the trains along the track.